The Identify API is only available to Business plan customers.

 The API call

-hj('identify', 'user_id', {
+hj('identify', userId, {

 user_attribute: value